srehcs/umbra/docs/adr/0006-redis-streams-events.md

 V0 writes to DB first; Streams is optional “fan-out”.

+Acceptance criteria to move from Proposed:
+- Redis is provisioned in dev/prod environments.
+- Event consumers are implemented for at least one event type.

 ## Alternatives
 - Postgres outbox pattern (durable, fewer moving parts)
 - Kafka/NATS (too heavy for V0)